jdgiancola/SocialNetApi/README.md

 ## Contribution

-This is currently an individual project, but pull requests are welcome.
-Submit any pull request you desire and after a review your changes may go into this Social Network API.
+This is currently an open project.

 ## Test Information